-Determining Healthy Body Weight
+Determining Your Healthy Body Weight

 Importance of Body Fat Percentage

 Being at a healthy weight does not guarantee that your abdominal area will be flat.
 You also need to have a lower than average amount of body fat.
-Adult males are considered healthy with a body fat between 14 and 24 percent and women between 24 to 30 percent.
+Adult males are considered healthy with body fat between 18 and 24 percent and women, between 25 to 31 percent, reports the American Council on Exercise.
 But this may not show abdominal definition.
-Instead, men should aim for 4 to 14 percent and women for 13 to 24 percent body fat.
-This is still considered healthy, and the leaner you are the less body fat will cover your abdominals.
+Instead, men should aim for 6 to 13 percent and women, for 14 to 20 percent body fat.
+This is still considered healthy, and the leaner you are, the less body fat will cover your abdominals.

 Also, your genetics are a consideration.
 If you tend to gain weight in your abdominal area first and lose it there last, it may be more difficult to obtain flat abs.
 Adjust your diet and exercise program if necessary.
 But take care not to lower your weight or body fat too low as this can negatively impact your health.

-- American Council on Exercise: New Study Puts the Crunch on Ineffective Ab Exercises
+- American Council on Exercise: Ab Exercises